m5fisker/Writeups/DUCTF/The Internet is Written in Ink/writeup.md

 This was a pretty straightforward challenge.
 The hint given was the *"CTF Clock"* which refers to CTFTime.com and *"four hundred and four"* as error 404 page.

 Now scrubbing through the CTFTime link for the event in Wayback machine .
-We find that there was a capture taken on March 14 which contains the flag [link](https://web.archive.org/web/*/http://ctftime.org/event/1312).
+We find that there was a [capture](https://web.archive.org/web/*/http://ctftime.org/event/1312) taken on March 14 which contains the flag .

 ## Flag